loisaleghe/elevatorSimulator/README.txt

 * Extract project zip folder
 * Import the file to eclipse
 * Ensure that the package is elevatorSimulator
-* Run program through the Scheduler class
+* Run the schedular class first as a java application
+* Then run the elevator subsystem as a java applications
+* Then run the floor subsystem as a java applications

 Flow
 *************************